TemTea/Tildes/src/site/notes/Home.md

 Better yet how to turn that ish to grift...
 "Suck in your gut, you can sell more magazines."
 Dumpster dives get some dope tapestries.
-Flavorful language that wins all debates,[^3]
+Trash talk wins all debates,[^3]
 That an open-faced PBH tastes great.

 Double digits and functionally illiterate,
 But makes elixir from some change and a QuikTrip.[^4]

-Cracked glowsticks and unidle hands,
+Cracked glowsticks and un-idle hands,
 For me it's my first chemical cryomance[^5]

-Disassemble fireworks: prep step of the Cookbook,[^6] To recreate armymen with shellshock and shook look.
+Disassemble fireworks, the prep step of the Cookbook,[^6] To recreate army men with shellshock and shook look.
 The knowledge was sometimes useful,
-But you're the one with dilated pupil as you
+But you're the one with dilated pupils as you

 Hang out by an overpass, called by that doppler song, Addicted to the proof that's being youth and doing wrong.[^7]